ProvCheck Terms and Conditions

 (c) using suitably skilled, experienced and qualified personnel.

-The Supplier’s provision of the Services to the Client is non-exclusive.
-Nothing in the Agreement prevents the Supplier from providing the Services to any other person.
+2.3.
+Non-exclusive: The Supplier’s provision of the Services to the Client is non-exclusive.
+Nothing in these Terms prevents the Supplier from providing the Services to any other person.

-(a) The Supplier may, from time to time, make available additional services to supplement the SaaS Service.
+(a) The Supplier may, from time to time, make available additional services to supplement the Service.

-(b) At the request of the Client and subject to the Client paying any applicable fees, the Supplier may agree to provide to the Client an additional Related Service on the terms of the Agreement.
+(b) At the request of the Client and subject to the Client paying any applicable fees, the Supplier may agree to provide to the Client an additional Related Service under these Terms.

 3. Client Obligations

-(a) use the Services in accordance with the Agreement solely for:
+(a) use the Service in accordance with these Terms solely for:

 (i) the Client’s own internal business purposes in the furtherance of providing services to their clients; and